-The development of the Civic Capacity Index is a project led by Dave MacPhee, interim director of the CSU School of Social Work, who is also a professor emeritus in the Department of Human Development and Family Studies and a research associate in the department’s Prevention Research Center, along with Patti Schmitt, director of the Family Leadership Training Institute in CSU Extension, and David Chrislip, principal of Skillful Means and the Kansas Leadership Center.
+The development of the Civic Capacity Index is a project led by Dave MacPhee, interim director of the CSU School of Social Work, who is also a professor emeritus in the Department of Human Development and Family Studies and a research associate in the department’s Prevention Research Center, along with Patti Schmitt, director of the Family Leadership Training Institute in CSU Extension, and David Chrislip, principal of Skillful Means.

 Measuring community resilience

 This Civic Capacity Index measures the resilience of a community when faced with challenges and disruptions, using the framework from the CCI to understand how to take advantage of existing civic capacities, understanding what is lacking for the resilience of the community, and how to build a community-driven foundation to face any future challenges.
 Rural communities typically are less resilient when facing disasters because their social capital is limited by factors such as fewer community civic organizations and professional and labor groups.

 In spite of some of their strengths, such as strong family ties and informal mental health supports, rural communities can be challenged by a lack of support services for families and youth.
 In face of the current pandemic, it is important now more than ever to understand community resilience and how to effectively prepare for adversities within communities.